-• If a helicopter is determined to be the minimum tool, then a temporary landing zone would be established at the project site.
-The landing zone should be void of trees and boulders that could pose a threat to helicopter rotors; should be on flat, level surface; minimal exposure to heavy winds; sites with ease of landing (affects load weights that can be delivered); and in proximity to base camp.

-- A trained helicopter crewmember would be present at the work area to direct air operations, handle cargo and ensure public and employee safety. - Except in the case of a medical emergency, flights would occur only between 8:00 a.m. and 5:00 p.m. and would follow flight paths to and from the project sites designed to avoid sensitive areas. - Park trailhead staff would inform hikers of possible noise intrusions, when they would occur, and alternative routes visitors could use to avoid the noise. - Park staff would inform visitors camping near the project sites and landing areas of flights and project activities.
+- If a helicopter is determined to be the minimum tool, then a temporary landing zone would be established at the project site.
+The landing zone should be void of trees and boulders that could pose a threat to helicopter rotors; should be on flat, level surface; minimal exposure to heavy winds; sites with ease of landing (affects load weights that can be delivered); and in proximity to base camp. - No whitebark or foxtail pines would be cut to accommodate a landing zone. - A trained helicopter crewmember would be present at the work area to direct air operations, handle cargo and ensure public and employee safety. - Except in the case of a medical emergency, flights would occur only between 8:00 a.m. and 5:00 p.m. and would follow flight paths to and from the project sites designed to avoid sensitive areas. - Park staff would inform hikers of possible noise intrusions, when they would occur, and alternative routes visitors could use to avoid the noise. - Park staff would inform visitors camping near the project sites and landing areas of flights and project activities. - No helicopter fuel would be stored in wilderness.
+All helicopter fuel and other supplies not needed on the helicopter during flights would be stored at the frontcountry Ash Mountain Helibase.